Technical Notes and Instructions for the Environmental Public Health Tracking Network

 For the Tracking Program, data privacy means that health data will not be used for anything other than the specific public health reason for which it was shared.
 Confidentiality means making sure that health information is only seen by people who are authorized to have access to it.

+To prevent users from being able to learn the identity of any person included in the data, some selected non-zero counts that are greater than 6 may also be suppressed.
 For example, if for a given county with a total population that is less than 100,000 persons, there are 7 asthma hospitalizations among males and 3 among females, then the 3 would be suppressed.
 The 7 hospitalizations among males would also be suppressed, so that the county total (10) and the male total (7) could not be used to calculate the female total (3).Top of Page

-One option available is to obtain geographically smoothed rates, proportions, and percentages.
-Smoothed measures are geographically based averages.
-Geographic smoothing algorithms borrow information from neighboring areas to stabilize results from sparsely populated areas.
+One way to stabilize data is to generate smoothed rates, proportions, and percentages.
+Smoothed measures are geographically based averages that use algorithms to incorporate information from neighboring areas (typically areas from within the same state) to stabilize results from sparsely populated areas.
 This reduces the variability in the data, allowing patterns to emerge, but it increases the bias in the estimates for each small area.
 Smoothed rates or measures for any single county should not be interpreted as the result for that county; instead, such rates or measures are used to identify patterns or trends across a state or group of counties.Top of Page